InlandRevenue/GWS/Service - Identity and Access/Latest/OAuth Authentication - How to Integrate.md

 Authorization Code returns to Client Application by a ```HTTP 302 redirection``` to the ```{redirectURI}```.
 [Redirect Back to the  Application Message Sample](Message%20Samples.md#RedirectBacktotheApplication)

 ### Step 5.
 Exchange Authorization Code for an Access Token
-Client Application retrieves OAuth Access Token by submiting a ```HTTP POST``` request using the Authorization Code as well as client application's credentials.
+Client Application retrieves OAuth Access Token by submitting a ```HTTP POST``` request using the Authorization Code as well as client application's credentials.
 See [Exchange Authorization Code for an Access Token Sample](Message%20Samples.md#ExchangeAuthorisationCodeforanAccessToken)

 <a name="Call-the-API-Gateway-Service"/>